keffren/aws_labs/hands_on_2/README.md

 - ***solution_stack_name** defines the platform as terraform argument*
     - solution_stack_name - A solution stack to base your Template off of.
 Example stacks can be found in the Amazon API documentation
+- Enable these VPC arguments: `enable_dns_support` and `enable_dns_hostnames`, to avoid the next **error**:
+    ```
+    The EC2 instances failed to communicate with AWS Elastic Beanstalk, either because of configuration problems with the VPC or a failed EC2 instance.
+Check your VPC configuration and try launching the environment again.
+    ```

 </details>